Achievable Rates for Channels with Deletions and Insertions: Deletion Channel

-Figure \ref{fig:del_fig} shows the lower bound of Theorem \ref{thm:del_prop} as well as the lower bound of \cite{DrineaM07} for various values of $d$.
-We observe that our bound is close to, but slightly smaller than that of \cite{DrineaM07}, which is the best known lower bound on the deletion capacity.
+Since the summations in \eqref{eq:del_HLXLY} and \eqref{eq:Phi_def} appear with positive signs in Theorem \ref{thm:del_thm}, they can be truncated to compute a capacity lower bound.
+Table \ref{tab:del_comparison} shows the capacity lower bound of Theorem \ref{thm:del_thm} for various values of $d$ together with $\gamma \in (0,1)$ optimized with a resolution of $0.005$.
+We notice that the maximizing $\gamma$ increases with $d$, i.e., input runs get longer and are hence less likely to be deleted completely.
+We observe that for $d \leq 0.3$ (values shown in bold) our lower bound improves on that of \cite{DrineaM07}, the best previous lower bound on the deletion capacity.